Auctioneer Hugh Edmeades collapses during IPL auction due to low blood pressure | Sports-Games

 Veteran auctioneer Hugh Edmeades collapsed while conducting the first session of the Indian Premier League auction here on Saturday but was found to be ''doing fine'' after a medical check-up.

+Veteran sports presenter Charu Sharma was handed the auction duties for the remainder of the event as Edmeades received medical care following the fall that was blamed on low blood pressure.

-The 60-year-old's collapse midway into proceedings led to an early lunch at the ongoing event.
+The 60-year-old's collapse midway into proceedings led to an early lunch amid commotion inside the auction room.

 ''He has been attended to by a doctor.
 He is doing fine, his blood pressure dropped suddenly and that was the reason for his sudden collapse.
 We will know more once he has a thorough check-up,'' a BCCI source told PTI.